-Dick Gautier ‘Hymie The Robot’ Of Get Smart Passes At 85 [Video]
+Dick Gautier ‘Hymie The Robot’ Of ‘Get Smart’ Passes At 85 [Video]

 The actor and comedian also starred as Robin Hood in the unsuccessful Mel Brook series, When Things Were Rotten.
 He appeared in the anthology comedy series, Love, American Style as well.
 The father-of-three was a recurring fixture in the talk and game show circuit in the 1970s, appearing on Hollywood Squares, Tattletales, Dinah!
 Password and Match Game.

 The talented actor enjoyed a lengthy career.
 Besides playing a stand-up comic and actor for Broadway, TV, film and voice over.
 Gautier was also an accomplished writer and illustrator.
-He wrote several books, one of which was, The Creative Cartoonist, a how-to book of how to become a good cartoonist.
-He also wrote a children’s book, entitled, A Child Garden of Weirdness.
+He wrote several books, one of which was The Creative Cartoonist, a how-to book of how to become a good cartoonist.
+He also wrote a children’s book, entitled A Child Garden of Weirdness.

 R.I.P.
 Dick Gautier voice of Rodimus Prime, 1931-2017 https://t.co/m0zpZtMGtT #transformers pic.twitter.com/N1ElPHCb8p